young/live-transpile/README.md

 ## Note

 This is a proof of concept.
-Use this in production at your own risk.
+Use this in production at your own risk :bomb:.

 ## Usage
  - `node app.js`